 What does a food allergy look like?

 Pets with food allergies commonly lick their feet and may have itching around the face, ears and bottom.
-They may just be generally itchy and may or may not have gastrointestinal signs like occasional vomiting and diarrhoea.
+They may just be generally itchy and may or may not have gastrointestinal signs like occasional vomiting and diarrhea.
 This type of allergy develops at around 1 year of age and is not associated with a diet change.
 When your pet develops a food allergy to something they have previously tolerated, the immune system overreacts to an ingredient in the food, leading to itchy skin.

 What are some other reasons for allergies?